 In addition to health insurance, many travelers will purchase travel insurance.
-This extra coverage will cover things like flight cancellations due to airline strikes or lost luggage, etc. There are many options to choose from regarding travel insurance, please check with your current insurance company or call OCS (x6866) for more information.
+This extra coverage will cover things like flight cancellations due to airline strikes or lost luggage, etc. There are many options to choose from regarding travel insurance, please check with your current insurance company or call CGE (x6866) for more information.

 Every year hundreds of young travelers are arrested in foreign countries for illegal possession, use, or trafficking in drugs.
 Some countries are stricter and more severe in their treatment of those arrested on drug-related charges, but even reputedly liberal countries contribute to these statistics.
 Remember that you are subject to the laws of the country you are visiting.
 Your government, and Gettysburg College, is completely powerless should you be arrested in another country on drug charges.
 DON’T use drugs.

 Not knowing local laws can get you into serious trouble.
 Just because something is legal in the United States doesn't mean it is legal in the country of your choice.
-Most students who study abroad do not break the law on purpose; instead, they end up doing something illegal without knowing it.
+Most students who study globally do not break the law on purpose; instead, they end up doing something illegal without knowing it.
 Even as a foreigner, you must obey all a citizen of the country of your choice laws and the laws of other countries to which you are traveling.

 If you break local laws while in the country of your choice, the U.S. government can do very little to help you.
 You are granted no special privileges or rights, and will be dealt with according to standard procedure of the legal system of the country of your choice.
 The U.S. and a citizen of the country of your choice governments encourage all visitors to the country of your choice to become familiar with local laws before they visit.
 Upon arrival in the country of your choice, you may also wish to ask a citizen of the country of your choice official about local laws and procedures.
-Remember, most students who study abroad wind up breaking the law unintentionally, and alcohol or drug use has been associated with law–breaking in many cases.
+Remember, most students who study globally wind up breaking the law unintentionally, and alcohol or drug use has been associated with law–breaking in many cases.

 For more complete information on a citizen of the country of your choice laws and the a citizen of the country of your choice legal system, visit the official website of the U.S. Department of State.